Tennessee Water Quality at a Glance

 Why does Tennessee have water infrastructure challenges?

-Aging Systems: Many water systems were built decades ago and need modernization to meet current standards and handle emerging contaminants like PFAS
+Aging Systems: Many of Tennessee’s 474 water systems were built decades ago and require significant capital investment to handle both current demand and new contaminant regulations like the PFAS MCLs

-Funding Gaps: The state requires $8.7 billion in drinking water infrastructure investments over the next 20 years, highlighting significant investment needs
+Funding Gaps: The state requires $8.7 billion in drinking water infrastructure investment over the next 20 years, significantly exceeding current funding streams despite substantial federal assistance

-Water Loss Issues: Some utilities report water loss rates exceeding 40%, representing costly inefficiencies that require system upgrades and modernization
+Water Loss: Some utilities report non-revenue water loss rates exceeding 40%, representing costly system inefficiencies that divert resources away from quality improvements

 Quality News About Your Water